Hybrid Graphic Systems

 The aim of using two graphic cards is mainly to provide a good compromise between a powerful card whose power is needed only when running demanding programs, and an integrated card, which would not be well suited for those usages.
 On Windows, the load between the discrete and the integrated card is automatically balanced, when the right drivers are installed.

-For KaOS there are two options to make this technology work, though for ATI/Radeon systems only PRIME is an option.
+For KaOS there are two options to make this technology work.

 To check if your system supports PRIME run: